cgardesey/EkumfiWholesaler/README.md

 # ProductTraderWholesaler

-This is an Android app developed for wholesalers to manage their inventory and streamline their business operations.
+This is an Android application that enables efficient trading of Ekumfi juice products between wholesalers and stores.
+This app simplifies the process of ordering, managing inventory, and tracking sales, making it easier for businesses to connect and trade Ekufi juice products seamlessly.

 ## Features

 -  **Inventory management**: Keep track of products, stock levels, and prices.
--  **Order management**: Receive and process customer orders.
+-  **Order management**: Receive and process store orders.
 -  **Customer management**: Maintain customer information and order history.
 -  **Secure Checkout:** Enjoy a safe and secure payment process to complete your purchase.
 -  **Chat:** Chat with your customers using the in-app messaging feature